 |Bag Size (Lbs.)|

 On the face of it, it seems that Wellness are cheaper across all three products on a weight basis. but take a look at the cost per calorie and you can see that Blue Buffalo are cheaper on two of the products, this is because the Wellness food does not provide the same amount of calories per standard cup.
 So, if the rest of the comparison factors in this guide are equal for you and your pup and deciding between the two literally comes down to price, then Blue Buffalo would win here.
+This is common as Blue Buffalo frequently wins out against other brands like Science Diet, and some bigger competitors.

 Frequently Asked Questions